-Hailstones are clumps of layered ice which form in the air that is rising within thunderstorms, known as updraughts.
+Hailstones are clumps of layered ice that form in updraughts (rising air) within thunderstorms.

 Hailstones start as water vapour condensing into tiny water droplets that exist inside the updraught.
-Temperatures in the middle and upper parts of thunderstorm clouds can be very cold, dropping below –10 to –25 °C, even during the summer months.
+Temperatures in the middle and upper parts of thunderstorm clouds can be very cold, even during the summer months.
 As the droplets are swept upwards into, or form inside, this very cold environment, they become 'super-cooled'.
 This means they're colder than 0 °C, but still liquid.
 They freeze into small ice balls (called 'hail embryos') if they come into contact with tiny particles in the air, such as a speck of dust or dirt, or a salt crystal.

 Video: Dr Harald Richter's 30-second explanation of how hail forms

 The size of a cricket ball!

 The size of the hailstones depends on the strength and size of the updraught.
 Most of the time hailstones are smaller than 25 mm in diameter—approximately the size of a 10 cent piece.
 However, in very intense thunderstorms, the upward air motion inside the updraught is so strong that even larger hailstones are suspended or fall very slowly.
 In these high-end storms, hailstones have more time to collect even more super-cooled water droplets and grow to larger sizes, such as golf-ball or cricket-ball size.